unixwinbsd/unixbsdshell.github.io/en/_posts/2025-02-13-installing-running-jupyter-notebook-freebsd.md

 Data exploration using Jupyter provides a computational narrative, a document to which can be added the analysis, hypotheses, and decisions made by a data scientist.
 Well, you can learn more about Jupyter in Glints ExpertClass.
 Come on, click here to add and hone your skills to become a reliable data scientist.

+**1.** **Install Dependencies Jupyter Notebook**

+Even though Jupyter Notebook is written in 3 programming languages, in general the Python language is more dominant than the Julia and R languages.
+So it is very natural that more Jupyter dependencies use the Pyrhon package.
+It could even be said that almost all installation and configuration work uses the Python language.

+Jupyter Notebook uses Python as its main language because it is used to connect with third party applications such as AWS, Digital Ocean and others.
+Python is also used to connect Jupyter with web browsers such as Google Chrome.

+On FreeBSD all Jupyter dependencies are available in the PKG or ports repository.
+You choose one to install the dependencies.
+In this article we will use PKG to install Jupyter dependencies, because apart from being fast PKG is very easy to use.
+Here is an example of installing Jupyter dependencies on FreeBSD.